exercism/go/exercises/practice/bob/.approaches/introduction.md

 - Use the [HasSuffix][hassuffix] `string` method instead of checking the last character by index for `?`.

-- Don't copy/paste the logic for determining a shout and for determing a question into determing a shouted question.
+- Don't copy/paste the logic for determining a shout and for determining a question into determining a shouted question.
   Combine the two determinations instead of copying them.
   Not duplicating the code will keep the code [DRY][dry].